spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 To publish the information about your chain as a coordinator run the following command (the URL should point to a repository with a Cosmos SDK chain):

-  ignite network chain publish github.com/ignite/example
+  spellshape network chain publish github.com/spellshape/example

 This command will return a launch identifier you will be using in the following commands.
 Let's say this identifier is 42.